 I am sure there are many Omnifocus users out there who would disagree with me, but for my workload and my lifestyle Things just works perfectly.
 That is why since the introduction of the lightening fast cloud sync in Things 2 I have switched back to Things.

-Carl Pullein is a world-renowned teacher on productivity and time management who helps people around the world to create a life of success and happiness.
+Carl Pullein is a world-renowned teacher on productivity and self-development helping people around the world create lives of incredible success and happiness.